 But features don't always include things you can see.
-Many leg presses will cost more because of bearing and roller type.
+Many leg presses will cost more because of the bearing and roller type.
 Nylon bearings are durable and smooth.
 Many companies have proprietary rollers which will also increase ride and glide quality.
 A pivoting footplate, which low-end machines do not have, lets you target different muscle groups more effectively.

 The best way to learn about unseen or advanced features is to read the manufacturer's specifications.
 Often these same specs will appear on Amazon, but not always.
-Many companies will even let you read the owner's manuals and look at photo galleries or diagrams before you buy.
+Many companies will even let you read the owner's manuals and look at photo galleries or diagrams before you buy them.
 The features you need and want should definitely be part of your comparison shopping and ultimate purchase decision.

 What determines fit on a leg press machine?
 For us, it consists of padding, footplate size, backrest type, and range of motion control.
-These are all things you can learn about online, and we provide these reviews as one of those resources.
+These are all things you can learn online, and we provide these reviews as one of those resources.

 Frequently Asked Questions